OpenSidewalks/OpenSidewalks-Schema/README.md

 - Designated footways: foot paths and sidewalks.

-The full set of tags that can be applied to designate `highways` is described in the `subclass` layer.
+The full set of tags that can be applied to designate `subclasses` is described in the `subclass` field of the transportation layer.

-#### highways as linear features
+#### subclasses as linear features

-`highways` are usually linear features, similar to `LineStrings` in a GIS context or `ways` in OpenStreetMap: their geometric or geographic representation refers to an ordered set of coordinates, so they have both a shape and a direction along which they are drawn: a start coordinate, an end coordinate, and intervening coordinates to connect them.
+`subclasses` are usually linear features, similar to `LineStrings` in a GIS context or `ways` in OpenStreetMap: their geometric or geographic representation refers to an ordered set of coordinates, so they have both a shape and a direction along which they are drawn: a start coordinate, an end coordinate, and intervening coordinates to connect them.

-#### Special case: highways as areas
+#### Special case: subclasses as areas

 Representing pedestrian spaces with polygonal data is less common, but still useful data.
 Examples where this is currently widely appropriate are plazas and large pedestrian streets.
-There is no standard approach by which these data are turned into routable structures, however, so for mapping useful information we recommend "double tagging": map areas and some canonical linear highways through them.
+There is no standard approach by which these data are turned into routable structures, however, so for mapping useful information we recommend "double tagging": map areas and some canonical linear subclasses through them.

 ## Data interactions

-### highways as routable (graph) features
+### subclasses as routable (graph) features

-When treated as a graphical representations, a linear `highway` can be thought of as its own small graph: the coordinates are nodes and connections between them are edges.
+When treated as a graphical representations, a linear `subclass` can be thought of as its own small graph: the coordinates are nodes and connections between them are edges.
-`nodes` will be referred to frequently in the OpenSidewalks schema, referring to unique coordinates that may be part of a linear `highway` and have unique properties (tags) of their own.
+`nodes` will be referred to frequently in the OpenSidewalks schema, referring to unique coordinates that may be part of a linear `subclass` and have unique properties (tags) of their own.

-To be meaningful for routing purposes, `highways` should be connected.
-When represented by a graph data structure (as in OpenStreetmap), this means that every `highway` should share at least one coordinate pair (node) with another `highway`, ideally with coordinate pairs receiving a unique identifier (node reference).
-In a routing context, `highway` data structures will be split whenever an internal coordinate is shared by another `highway`.
+To be meaningful for routing purposes, `subclasses` should be connected.
+When represented by a graph data structure (as in OpenStreetmap), this means that every `subclass` should share at least one coordinate pair (node) with another `subclass`, ideally with coordinate pairs receiving a unique identifier (node reference).
+In a routing context, `subclass` data structures will be split whenever an internal coordinate is shared by another `highway`.

 ### Mapping pedestrian paths

-### connecting highways with different intended forms of traffic
+### connecting sbuclasses with different intended forms of traffic

-Pedestrians interface with `highways` that serve a variety of transportation options as their primary traffic: pedestrians, cars, trucks, trains, and other large vehicles.
+Pedestrians interface with `subclasses` that serve a variety of transportation options as their primary traffic: pedestrians, cars, trucks, trains, and other large vehicles.
-When pedestrian `highways` cross other `highways` on the same z-level, as in they physically intersect one another, they should share a node.
+When pedestrian `subclasses` cross other `subclasses` on the same z-level, as in they physically intersect one another, they should share a node.

 ## Schema Layers

 ### `transportation`

+The transportation layer includes the entire pedestrian transportation network, including primary pedestrian paths, mixed-use paths, and street paths as backup infrastructure.
+All transportation layer elements are ways (LineStrings).

-This is the only way/linestring-based layer currently used by AccessMap, and it is a direct extension of the OpenMapTiles schema.
+This layer extends the layer of the same name in the OpenMapTiles schema to include more pedestrian-specific information.

 #### Fields

-##### `description`

-*Unique to OpenSidewalks*

-This is *not* from the original OpenStreetMap data, but is a free-form text field derived from spatial and other metadata, e.g. using street data one might have a description of "NE of Main St".

-##### `footway`

-*Unique to OpenSidewalks*

-The original value for `footway` on OpenStreetMap.
-This allows differentiation between different classes of footway.
-Possible values:

-- `crossing`
-- `sidewalk`

-##### `crossing`

-*Unique to OpenSidewalks*

-Values for the `crossing` key in OpenStreetMap as applied to ways.
-This is not the original value, as there is fragmentation in tagging standards regarding marked crossings and they all roughly mean the same thing.
-Therefore, `uncontrolled` and ` zebra` are all converted to `marked`.
-Possible values:

-- `marked`
-- `unmarked`

-##### `kerb_raised`

-*Unique to OpenSidewalks*

-This is an inferred quantity based on either network analysis or spatial proximity of a crossing to lowered curbs, and should be interpreted as indicating that using this path requires crossing over a raised curb interface.
-This quantity is useful for visualization - which paths required traversing a curb?
-Possible values:

-- 1
-- 0

-##### `incline`

-*Unique to OpenSidewalks*

-This is *not* the original OpenStreetMap tag for incline, which would indicate the maximum incline over a path, but is instead an estimated minimum incline based on DEM data over the length of the path.
-The original OpenStreetMap `incline` tag is fairly rare on footways to begin with.
-The value represents a "rise over run" estimate, i.e. a fraction of elevation gain/loss versus distance, and is directional: a negative value indicates downhill in the direction of the way whereas a positive value indicates uphill.

-##### `surface`

-*Unique to OpenSidewalks*

-This is the original `surface` key in the OpenStreetMap data.
-It indicates the surface of the way being traversed, such as concrete vs. grass.
-Possible values:

-- `asphalt`
-- `concrete`
-- `gravel`
-- `grass`
-- `paved`
-- `paving_stones`
-- `unpaved`

-##### `length`

-*Unique to OpenSidewalks*

-This is the calculated length of the way, in meters, according to the Haversine formula (Great-Circle Distance).
-This calculation is typically left up to consumers of geometry data, as the geometry is, itself, furnished for geometrical analysis.
-This is likely how AccessMap should also handle these data, but for now `length` is precalculated.

-##### `foot`

-*Unique to OpenSidewalks*

-Original value of the `foot` key if it is set to yes or no. Possible values:

-- 1
-- 0

-##### `opening_hours`

-*Unique to OpenSidewalks*

-Original value of the `opening_hours` tag.

-##### `elevator`

-*Unique to OpenSidewalks*

-Whether the path uses an elevator for vertical movement, e.g. building paths.
-Possible values:

-- 1
-- 0

-##### `width`

-*Unique to OpenSidewalks*

-Original value of the `width` tag if it has no units (unit conversion not yet supported) - implied unit is meters.

-##### `layer`

-The original layer tag on OpenStreetMap, this refers to the relative z-order of map elements.
-This is an integer that can be negative, so e.g. layer=0 is above layer=-1.

-##### `service`

-The original value of the service tag on OpenStreetMap, this refers to service ways, which includes driveways, parking lots, and alleys.
-Possible values:

-- `alley`
-- `crossover`
-- `driveway`
-- `parking_aisle`
-- `siding`
-- `spur`
-- `yard`

-##### `level` (not used)

-This is not yet used, but should be in future specs.
-It is an integer indicating the associated building level of a feature, including footways - e.g. a pathway around part of a building.

-##### `brunnel`

-This contains information on the bridge/tunnel/ford tags.
-Possible values:

-- `bridge`
-- `ford`
-- `tunnel`

-##### `indoor`

-Whether the pathways is indoor or not (this is not yet implemented).
-Possible values are stated to be '1' in the OpenMapTiles spec - presumably the key doesn't exist at all if indoor=no. Possible values:

-- `1`

-##### `ramp` (not used)

-This is an ambiguous / undefined tag for pedestrian ways and is *not* currently used by Accessmap.
-We do not use this OpenMapTiles field.

 ##### `subclass`

+*From OpenStreetMap*

-The `highway=*` subclass of the displayed way.
-Many values are accepted, enumerated below by primary intended use case:
+The OpenStreetMap `highway=*` subclass of the displayed way.
+Many values are accepted, enumerated below by primary intended use case.

+###### *Enumerated values*:

 ###### `cyclists`: